PennockTech/smtpdane/README.md

 #### Minimum Versions

-This is free and open source software, offered to the public, and the maintainers can make any changes to dependencies, at any time, as they deem fit.
+This is free and open source software, offered to the public, and the maintainers can make any changes to build dependencies, at any time, as they deem fit.
 But we will usually try to be a bit nicer than that.

 So we reserve the right to, at any time and without notice, require a minimum version of Go which is in the oldest release series supported by the Go